caelum/vraptor-panettone/README.markdown

 - always supporting the latest Java release

 We could use words like "compact", "expressive", "fluid", "awesome", "quickly" and some other self-help phrases to convince you to use Panettone.
+But if you really need some self-help guidance in order to choose a template engine, we recommend [these books](http://www.amazon.com/Paulo-Coelho/e/B000AQ3HB8/ref=sr_ntt_srch_lnk_1?qid=1408630389&sr=8-1).

-So let's avoid quick awesome expressive compact adjectives while describing this library.
+So we will try avoiding quick awesome expressive compact fluid adjective sentences while describing this library.

 # First example: